CREAFFuture/CREAFUTURE/Data_management/Readme.md

 - [Rodríguez-Sánchez, F. 2020.
 Quince consejos para mejorar nuestro código y flujo de trabajo con R. Ecosistemas 29(3): 2129.](https://doi.org/10.7818/ECOS.2129)
 - You can also read [this Twitter thread.](https://twitter.com/statsepi/status/1385126000149807105)
 - A wealth of [resources.](https://github.com/ecoinfAEET/Reproducibilidad/blob/master/Recursos.md)
+- Keep track of all the parentheses in your code by colouring each pair of brackets in a different color: Tools > Global options > Code > Display > Use rainbow parentheses